andrewpham/KhanAcademy-LearnAnything/README.md

 ### How to build
 The latest version of Android Studio should be able to run the code out of the box.
-Feel free to shoot me an email at andrew.pham@uwaterloo.ca if that is not the case, and I can run you through on how to set up the workflow.
+Feel free to shoot me an email at andrew.tucker.p@gmail.com if that is not the case, and I can run you through on how to set up the workflow.

 ### Authors and contributors